 Fellowship public policy proposals and findings will be published and distributed to the greater public including elected officials, media and community, business and corporate leaders.

-We are seeking 10 emerging leaders, between the ages of 20-35 years old for the second year cohort.
+We welcome emerging leaders, between the ages of 17-30 years old for our 2020/21 cohort.
 Ideal leaders should possess the passion to propel them to explore, investigate, examine and develop innovative and strategic policies for urban communities.

 If selected, participants must commit to six (6) leadership circles and participating in a minimum of four (4) scheduled activities / events (see below) to allow maximum and optimal immersion of knowledge, experience and contribution to their program success.